1973 Rose Bowl

 The attendance of 106,869 set the stadium record, as well as the NCAA bowl game record.

 Teams

 The national championship was on the line for #1 USC, and likely #3 Ohio State.
-Although #2 Oklahoma already had defeated Penn State in the Sugar Bowl on New Year's Eve to finish their season 11–1, a convincing win in the Rose Bowl for the Buckeyes might well have swayed the voters to put Ohio State at #1.
+Although #2 Oklahoma already had defeated Penn State in the Sugar Bowl on New Year's Eve to finish their season 11–1, a win in the Rose Bowl for the Buckeyes might well have swayed the voters to put Ohio State at #1.

 USC

 The USC Trojans won all eleven games in the 1972 regular season.
 Their opener against #4 Arkansas propelled them to the top of the polls, where they remained throughout the season.
 They had help from new head coach Pepper Rodgers' UCLA Bruins, who had defeated #1 Nebraska to start the season, led by junior college transfer quarterback Mark Harmon.
 The Trojans' closest contest was a 30–21 defeat of #15 Stanford.
 In the UCLA–USC rivalry game with the Rose Bowl on the line for both teams, the Bruins were outmatched by the Trojans 24–7.
 USC then soundly defeated Notre Dame 45–23 behind the six touchdowns of Anthony Davis.
 Quarterbacking duties were shared by Mike Rae and Pat Haden.
 The Trojans were favored by two touchdowns in this Rose Bowl, the first of three consecutive appearances, all against Ohio State.